VerifyTests/Verify/docs/mdsource/naming.source.md

 snippet: AccessNamerRuntimeAndVersion

-## DeriveDirectory
+## DerivePathInfo

-DeriveDirectory allows the storage directory of `.verified.` files to be customized based on the current context.
+DerivePathInfo allows the storage directory of `.verified.` files to be customized based on the current context.
 The contextual parameters are parameters passed are as follows:

  * `sourceFile`: The full path to the file that the test existed in at compile time.
  * `projectDirectory`: The directory that the project existed in at compile time.
+ * `type`: The class the test method exists in.
+ * `method`: The test method.

 Return null to default to the standard behavior for a given file.
 The returned path can be relative to the directory sourceFile exists in.

 For example to place all `.verified.` files in a `{ProjectDirectory}\Snapshots` the following could be used:

-snippet: DeriveDirectory
+snippet: DerivePathInfo

-DeriveDirectory can also be useful when deriving the storage directory on a [build server](build-server.md#custom-Test-directory)
+DerivePathInfo can also be useful when deriving the storage directory on a [build server](build-server.md#custom-Test-directory)